alissonpmedeiros/scg/README.md

 Mininet Wifi is used to provide a mobility scenario for VR applications

-The script **mininet_network.py** constains the mininet code to provide the network, including base stations, VR HMD users in mobility, latency between nodes, and bandwidth restrictions.
+The script **mininet_network.py** constains the mininet code to provide the network, including base stations, VR HMDs in mobility, latency between nodes, and bandwidth restrictions.
 The script also connects to ONOS.

 At root directory that contains scg directory, run the mininet script: ```sudo python3 -m scg.network.mininet_network```